OSGeo/gdal/swig/python/gdal-utils/README.rst

 ---------

-Starting March 2022 installing gdal-utils with pip will use Setuptools' _console_scripts_, which turn the the scripts into native platform executables that call the script using the appropriate platform interpreter.
+Starting March 2022 installing gdal-utils with pip will use Setuptools' _console_scripts_, which turn the scripts into native platform executables that call the script using the appropriate platform interpreter.
 This means you no longer need to something similar as a post-install step.
 If this causes problems with your distribution please file an issue on